To contact the Board confidentially, email: Board@cthumane.org

 Bliss is responsible for managing all aspects of the Westport location.
 Her responsibilities include pet intake, pet adoption, coordinating the medical care of the animals with the veterinary staff, and overseeing the behavioral program.
 Bliss earned a Bachelor of Arts Degree from the University of California, Santa Cruz, in French and British Literature.
 She went on to earn an MA/ABD in Eighteenth Century British Literature from Rutgers University.
 Like so many people Bliss comes to animal welfare work because of her relationship with her first adopted dog, Phineas Manfred.
 When it was time to get a friend for Phineas, Bliss visited another shelter to adopt and was reminded of the vital role animal welfare plays in the community.
 She began to volunteer walking dogs and “thus began my journey from academic life to the world of animal welfare”.

 When Bliss isn’t busy making sure that Westport is running smoothly, she enjoys watching BBC Television series, reading contemporary fiction and hiking with her dogs.
-She is lucky to be one of a family pack that includes husband Jonathan, dogs Phineas, Bertram, Asta, and Timber, kitties named Belinda and Arlo, both CHS alums and rabbits named Agnes and Agatha who are CHS alums also.
+She is lucky to be one of a family pack that includes husband Jonathan, dogs Phineas, Bertram, and Asta, kitties named Belinda and Arlo, both CHS alums and rabbits named Agnes and Agatha who are CHS alums also.

 Practice Manager, Fox Memorial Clinic